 The Toughest Coding Languages to Learn

-Assembly language is about as low-level as you can go without having to chat in binary.
+Assembly – This language is about as low-level as you can go without having to chat in binary.
 Assembly is a very old language and is far from intuitive.

-If you’re interested in finding out more about easy and difficult programming languages, download the Career Karma app.
+If you’re interested in finding out more about easy and difficult programming languages, download the free Career Karma app.